Ayukha/ClusterofSwarms/README.md

 # ClusterofSwarms

-This epository conatins code of DockerContianers Deployed using Swarm.
+This Repository contains code of Docker Contianers Deployed using Swarm.